-1. Rent Kayaks or Paddleboards at Your Nearest Watersport Outfitter’s
+1. Rent Kayaks or Paddleboards at Your Nearest Watersport Outfitters

-Photo Credit: Scott K. Brown
+Photo Credit: Scott Brown

-More Information: Although prices vary depending on location, most Virginia State Parks rent out kayak, canoe, and paddleboard equipment.
-Here are a few other companies that have affordable rentals:
+Although prices vary depending on location, most Virginia State Parks rent out kayak, canoe, and paddleboard equipment.
+Find a paddler-friendly town for a weekend getaway or a float that's perfect for your family

-2. Admire Exotic blooms at the Botanical Gardens
+2. Admire Exotic Blooms at the Botanical Gardens

 Photo Credit: Matt Long, @landlopers